Table of contents

 In this tutorial, we will see the steps to add JSON-LD schema to your Astro pages.

-As an example, look how GitHub shows up on Google search results: This is an example of “rich search results” that are enhanced with structured schemas.
+This is an example of “rich search results” that are enhanced with structured schemas.

 Adding JSON-LD Schema to Your Blog Post Template